 Development of new ways of learning

+The question of artist formation is key and speaks to Create’s responsibility and commitment to advance learning and understanding about collaborative arts within the cultural sector.
+For the next generation of artists Create works to encourage, support and foster learning initiatives to expand and challenge thinking about ideas, processes and practices in the collaborative arts arena, as well as what constitutes a ‘community’.
 Working in partnership with a number of arts organisations and educational institutions, Create provides experiential learning opportunities for artists looking to develop skills to work collaboratively with communities of place and/or interest.

 Art and Society Learning programme

 In 2019 / 2020 working with partners NCAD and the LAB Gallery, Create offers peer-to-peer learning opportunities that connect practitioners with emerging artists from the NCAD Studio+ programme for undergraduates.
 Through the Art and Society Learning programme, these practitioners and artists are connected with established artists, national and international, and community experts, to explore facets of collaborative and socially engaged practice as they relate to learning and professional development.
 This offers a crucial opportunity for programme participants to learn about the socio-political landscape in which they will come to practice.